swhobbit/x3270pro/README.md

 If you must run the console download from http://x3270.bgp.nu/download.html and install:
 * `wc3270`

+## X windows (x3270 on various platforms)

-## The Profile
+### Profile overview

-The profile adds, tweaks, and in some cases out-and-out corrects various items in default setup for x3270 keys.
+The profile adds, tweaks, and in some cases out-and-out corrects various items in the default setup for x3270 keys.
 Below is the primary layout by the author with alternatives.

 ### Program Attention Keys (PAK)